longngo78/ios-plasma/README.md

 # Bitmap Plasma - iOS Demo

-This is the iOS version of the original Android NDK Plasma Demo, which can be found at: https://github.com/googlesamples/android-ndk/tree/master/bitmap-plasma
+This is the iOS version of the original Android NDK's Bitmap Plasma Demo, which can be found at: https://github.com/googlesamples/android-ndk/tree/master/bitmap-plasma

 # Modifications: